moments matter

 As your loved one ages, there are a variety of topics that will likely be discussed.
 Like any relationship, the key to success is maintaining open communication.

-senior living conversationFor example, talking to your loved one about driving concerns is a difficult conversation to broach.
-“When your parent can no longer drive, they feel like they have lost their independence,” says Leah, Director of Community Outreach at The Peaks, A Senior Living Community in Flagstaff, Arizona.
+For example, talking to your loved one about future driving options is an important conversation to have.
+“When your parent transitions from driving, they still want to maintain their independence,” says Leah, director of community outreach at The Peaks, a community managed by The Goodman Group in Flagstaff, AZ.

 Provide Extra Assistance When Needed

 Wake up.
 Bathe.
 Get dressed.
 Make breakfast.
 Read the paper.
 Go for a walk.
-Perhaps your loved one currently performs daily tasks seamlessly, or maybe, they are starting to show some signs that they could use with activities of daily living.
+Perhaps your loved one currently performs daily tasks seamlessly, or maybe, they are starting to show some signs that they could use help with activities of daily living.

 When Leah’s Dad needed extra help, she hired a caregiver to stop by his home once a week.
 The caregiver prepared food for the week, labeling them by day so he knew when to eat certain things.
-They also helped with specific errands, cleaned his house, and simply kept him company.
+They also helped with specific errands, cleaned his house and simply kept him company.

 Safe Guard for Fall Prevention

 Leah recommends making sure the floors are clear of anything that could cause a fall and replacing any worn rugs that are curled at the edges.
 You can also add handrails or grab bars to bathrooms and along the stairs.
+Motion-sensor nightlights and lever door handles instead of knobs are simple updates that make a big difference.

 Blog Home